 The Eternal City is absolutely beautiful at any time of year, but meandering through the streets checking out everything from storefronts to Christmas lights is extra special during the quieter months of December, January, and February.

 This is also the perfect time to aimlessly explore two of Rome’s most stunning and popular neighborhoods, Trastevere and Centro Storico, without feeling jostled by the crowds.

 Celebrate one of the classic winter holidays in the Eternal City.

 Christmas is the obvious choice, of course, but ringing in the New Year in Rome or celebrating a romantic Valentine’s Day with your beloved are also fabulous options!

-If you want to take a day trip to Pompeii from Rome, this is the time.
+Take advantage of the offseason to take a day trip to Pompeii from Rome.

 Pulling off a day trip to Pompeii from Rome is a little tricky–we honestly recommend taking a tour to do so–but if you want to go, winter is a perfect time!

 Avoid both the intense heat and the heavy crowds of visiting Pompeii in summer with a winter trip, which is a truly pleasant experience.